OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/sql-database/sql-database-xevent-code-event-file.md

 GO

 ------  Step 4.
-Start the event session.  ----------------
+Start hello event session.  ----------------
-------  Issue the SQL Update statements that will be traced.
+------  Issue hello SQL Update statements that will be traced.
-------  Then stop the session.
+------  Then stop hello session.

-------  Note: If the target fails to attach,
+------  Note: If hello target fails tooattach,
-------  the session must be stopped and restarted.
+------  hello session must be stopped and restarted.

 ALTER
     EVENT SESSION